cepdnaclk/e16-3yp-smart-infared-shooting-sport/README.md

 ## CONTROLLER PLATFORMS

 - ESP32 microcontroller is used.
+- It provides integrated dual-mode bluetooth functionality which improves accuracy and speed

 ### IR Library
 -   Currently it is NEC IR protocol
 -   38 KHz